Frequently Asked Questions

 Yes, most (but not all) of the river has cell phone coverage IF you have a carrier on the CDMA network (i.e. Verizon, US Cellular).
 Currently, US Cellular has 3g/4g coverage on 90% of the area we cover.

-GSM carriers like AT&T will have trouble (though they've been getting better since 2011).
-If your carrier runs on GSM, text messages are typically the most reliable way to get through to someone.
+AT&T, T-Mobile, and Sprint will have trouble with coverage on most of the river.
+If you have one of these carriers, text messages are typically the most reliable way to get through to someone.

 Can I bring my own canoe or kayak?